ts-docs/finch_old/README.md

 # finch

-A template engine written for node.js
+A template engine for node.js